-Restrictions and/or conflict management plans shall be in writing and forwarded to the designated official who will monitor the plan.
-The initial review by the Committee (or Responsible Representative if applicable) will consider the relationships between the Employee and the Institute to ensure adequate conditions or restrictions are in place which may manage, reduce or eliminate conflicts of interest such conditions may include, without limitation: public disclosure of significant financial interests; monitoring of research by independent reviewers; modification of the research plan; disqualification from participation in the portion of the sponsor funded research that would be affected by the Significant or Substantial Financial Interests; or divestiture of Significant or Substantial Financial Interests; or severance of relationships that create actual or potential conflicts.
+In developing a management plan, the COI Office and the Conflict of Interest Review Committee will work with the conflicted Employee and with the Responsible Unit Official and will consider the relationships between the Employee and the Institute to ensure adequate conditions or restrictions are in place to manage, reduce or eliminate the conflict(s).

+Such conditions may include, without limitation:

+- 1. Public disclosure of significant financial interests; - 2.
+Monitoring of research by independent reviewers; - 3.
+Modification of the research plan; - 4.
+Disqualification from participation in the portion of the sponsor funded research that would be affected by the Significant or Substantial Financial Interests; - 5.
+Divestiture of Significant or Substantial Financial Interests; and/or - 6.
+Severance of relationships that create actual or potential conflicts.

-Upon recommendation by a Responsible Representative of the institution, the Conflict of Interest Committee may determine that imposing conditions or restrictions would be either ineffective and that the potential negative impacts that may arise from a Significant or Substantial Financial Interest are outweighed by interests of scientific progress, technology transfer, or the public health and welfare.
-In such cases, the Responsible Representative and the Conflict of Interest Committee may recommend to the Provost that the institution allow research to go forward without imposing such conditions or restrictions provided, however, that there is ongoing review by the Responsible Representative and the Conflict of Interest Committee.
+Conflict management plans and/or restrictions must be in writing and forwarded to the conflicted Employee and the Responsible Unit transfer, or the public health and welfare.
+In such cases, the Responsible Unit Official and the Conflict of Interest Review Committee may recommend to the Provost that the Institute allow research to go forward provided that any conflict management plan includes ongoing monthly review by the Responsible Unit Official and the Conflict of Interest Review Committee.

+Official(s).
+The COI Office and the Responsible Unit Official(s) will monitor compliance with the plan.
+A copy of the plan and relevant documentation will be maintained in the COI Office.

+Upon recommendation by a Responsible Unit Official, the Conflict of Interest Review Committee may determine a) that imposing conditions or restrictions would be ineffective or b) that any potential negative impacts which may arise from a Significant or Substantial Financial Interest is outweighed by interests of scientific progress, technology

 Notwithstanding the foregoing, nothing herein shall permit the Institute to authorize an activity that is contrary to the laws of the State of Georgia, federal regulations, or other restrictions imposed by regulation or contract by research sponsors.
-Furthermore, no activity involving human subjects may be authorized that has not been approved by the Institutional

-Review Board which, in compliance with 45CFR46 may, in its sole discretion, deny such approval.
+Furthermore, no activity involving human subjects may be authorized that has not been approved by the Institutional Review Board which in compliance with 45CFR46 may, in its sole discretion, deny such approval.

-Should the Responsible Representative of the Institution find that the Institution is unable to satisfactorily manage a conflict of interest prior to the Institution's expenditure of any such funds, that Representative shall immediately notify the Office of Sponsored Programs who shall inform the sponsor.
+Should the Responsible Representative of the Institution find that the Institute is unable to satisfactorily manage a conflict of interest prior to the Institute's expenditure of any such funds, the Responsible Representative of the Institution shall immediately notify the COI Office and the Office of Sponsored Programs.

-All determinations made or actions taken by a Responsible Representative of the Institution and/or the Conflict of Interest Committee shall be in writing and shall, together with all financial disclosures made hereunder, be maintained until at least three years after the later of the termination or completion of the award to which they relate, or the resolution of any government action involving those records.
-A copy of such written record shall be forwarded to the Office of Sponsored Programs if the Investigator is engaged in any research or other sponsored activity supported by the Department of Health and Human Services including but not limited to the National Institutes of Health.
-The Office of Sponsored Programs shall forward this information to the sponsor in compliance with regulation.
+All determinations made or actions taken by the COI Office, and/or the Conflict of Interest Review Committee shall be in writing and together with all financial disclosures made hereunder, be maintained until at least three years after the later of the termination or completion of the award to which they relate, or the resolution of any government action involving those records.
+If the Investigator is engaged in any research or other sponsored activity supported by the Department of Health and Human Services including but not limited to the National Institutes of Health, the Responsible Representative of the Institution shall forward this information to the sponsor in compliance with regulation.

-Written management plans must be reviewed annually or upon a change in circumstances affecting the plan and appropriate disclosures should continue during the ongoing management of any Conflict.
+Written management plans must be reviewed annually or upon a change in circumstances affecting the plan and appropriate disclosures should continue during the ongoing management of any conflict.